Fenugreek: Cooking

 Yemenite Jews following the interpretation of Rabbi Shelomo Yitzchak (Rashi) believe fenugreek, which they call hilbah, hilbeh, hilba, helba, or halba "חילבה", to be the Talmudic rubia.
-When the seed kernels are ground and mixed with water they greatly expand; hot spices, turmeric and lemon juice are added to produce a frothy relish eaten with a sop.
-The relish is also called hilbeh; it is reminiscent of curry.
+When the seed kernels are ground and mixed with water, they greatly expand; hot spices, turmeric, and lemon juice are added to produce a frothy relish eaten with a sop.
+The relish is reminiscent of curry.
 It is eaten daily and ceremonially during the meal of the first and/or second night of the Jewish New Year, Rosh Hashana.

-In Yemen, a small amount of Oud Al Hilba (عود الحلبة), which appears to be the same as Ashwagandha, is traditionally added to ground Fenugreek seeds before they are mixed with water to prepare the Hulbah paste.
-This is believed to aid in digestion and more importantly to prevent or lessen the maple-syrup smell that usually occurs when consuming Fenugreek.
+In Yemen, a small amount of oud al hilba (عود الحلبة), which appears to be the same as ashwagandha, is traditionally added to ground fenugreek seeds before they are mixed with water to prepare the hulbah paste.
+This is believed to aid in digestion and more importantly to prevent or lessen the maple-syrup smell that usually occurs when consuming fenugreek.

 Nutritional profile

-In a 100 gram reference amount, fenugreek seeds provide 323 kcal of food energy and contain 9% water, 58% carbohydrates, 23% protein, and 6% fat, with calcium at 40% of the Daily Value (DV, table).
+In a 100-gram reference amount, fenugreek seeds provide 323 kcal of food energy and contain 9% water, 58% carbohydrates, 23% protein, and 6% fat.
+Fenugreek seeds provide calcium at 14% of the Daily Value (DV, table).
 Fenugreek seeds (per 100 grams) are a rich source of protein (46% DV), dietary fiber, B vitamins, and dietary minerals, particularly manganese (59% DV) and iron (262% DV) (table).

 Dietary supplement

 Fenugreek dietary supplements are manufactured from powdered seeds into capsules, loose powders, teas, and liquid extracts in many countries.
-Powders may also be used as a topical medication or dressing for skin wounds or eczema.
-There is no high-quality evidence that these products have any clinical effectiveness.
+No high-quality evidence supports that these products have any clinical effectiveness.